Epoxider/Net-Packet-Tracing/README.md

 # Net-Packet-Tracing
-Tool for network administrators or developers to diagnose network issues and gather information about the geolocation of IP addresses along a network route.
+### Tool for network administrators or developers to diagnose network issues and gather information about the geolocation of IP addresses along a network route.

+#### Requirements
+- Windows
+- Python 3.x
+- pandas
+- requests
+#### Usage
+To run the script, simply execute the following command:

+Replace [destination] with the IP address or domain name of the destination you want to trace.
+If no destination is specified, the script will default to tracing the route to youtube.com.

+#### Output
+The script outputs a CSV file named trace_results.csv in the same directory as the script.
+The file contains the following columns:

+- ip: The IP address of the hop.
+- city: The city where the hop is located.
+- region: The region where the hop is located.
+- country: The country where the hop is located.
+- distance_miles: The distance in miles from the previous hop to this hop.

+#### License
+This script is licensed under the MIT License.
+See the LICENSE file for details.